Siófok

 Siófok (/hu/; Fock; Fuk) is a town in Somogy County, Hungary on the southern bank of Lake Balaton.
 It is the second largest municipality in Somogy County and the seat of Siófok District.
 It covers an area of about 124.66 km2 between Lake Balaton, the Mezőföld and the Outer Somogy-Hills.
-Lying at the firth of the Sió Channel, it serves as the most important logistic station for goods between Lake Balaton and the River Danube.
+Lying at the mouth of the Sió Channel, it serves as the most important logistic station for goods between Lake Balaton and the River Danube.

 The town is Hungary's second most popular holiday destination (after Budapest) due to its 17 km coast, over 1,000 hotels, and plenty of bars, restaurants and nightclubs.
 Siófok is one of the richest municipalities of Hungary due to tourism.
 Hungarians often call the town "the capital of Lake Balaton", as it is the largest town on its shores and acts as the financial, cultural, media, commercial and tourist hub of the northern part of Somogy County and the southern shore of Lake Balaton.